RichardvLeeuwen/NetReproBench/README.md

 At 32 nodes, the latency test may occassionaly experience connection issues.
 This is a known bug and requires restarting the script worst case.<br>

 In the SSH files, please fill in your own personal DAS5 username.
-The script assumes all files are stored in a folder called 'thesis' The benchmark tool assumes access to a shared file system..<br>
+The script assumes all files are stored in a folder called 'thesis' The benchmark tool assumes access to a shared file system for storing the log files.<br>